luukfroling/BEP/parts/03-theory.md

 A neural network consisting of 3 input nodes, 2 hidden layers with 4 nodes each and an output layer with 3 nodes.
 The input values are represented by an array x, the hidden layers by array h' and h'' and the output layer by y.
 :::

-All nodes in a layer are connected to an adjacent layer by weigths. [](#neural_network) shows a simple neural network, where input layer x and first hidden layer h' are connected by a matrix of weights $W_1$, the states of the first hidden layer can be calculated as
+All nodes in a layer are connected to an adjacent layer by weights. [](#neural_network) shows a simple neural network, where input layer x and first hidden layer h' are connected by a matrix of weights $W_1$, the states of the first hidden layer can be calculated as

 ```{math}
 :label: denseLayer
 \mathbf{h}_1 = \sigma(\mathbf{W}_1 \mathbf{x} + \mathbf{b}_1)
 ```
-with $\mathbf{W}_{1,nm}$ representing the weight connecting the m-th input neuron to the n-th neuron in the first hidden layer, and σ is an activation function (e.g., sigmoid or softmax) that scales the output between 0 and 1 to stabilise the network and to introduce non-linearity.
-Equation [](#denselayer) can be repeated for every following layer where the output of a layer is used as an input to calculate the following layer.
+with $\mathbf{W}_{1,nm}$ representing the learnable weights connecting the m-th input neuron to the n-th neuron in the first hidden layer, and σ is an activation function (e.g., sigmoid or softmax) that scales the output between 0 and 1 to stabilise the network and to introduce non-linearity.
+The bias term $ \mathbf{b}_1 $ is another learned parameter which offsets the output.
+Equation [](#denseLayer) can be repeated for every following layer where the output of a layer is used as an input to calculate the following layer.

 Neural networks are generally trained using the backpropagation algorithm, which relies on a dataset consisting of input-output pairs.
 During training, the network processes each input and generates an output, A cost function determines the error between the network's output and the target output.
 This cost function guides the learning process by indicating how far the network's predictions are from the desired outputs.
 The backpropagation algorithm will look at how each weigth in the network needs to change to minimalise the error.